Department of State Travel Warnings and Alerts

 - Schools

-If you decide to travel to Brunei:
+If you decide to travel to Tajikistan:

 - Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.